Who's Behind Listverse?

 Manx (aka Manx Gaelic), an ancient language closely related to Irish and Scottish Gaelic, still bears traces of Old Norse due to the number of times that Vikings set foot on the island.
-Although the language was brought to the Isle of Man by settlers around fifth century AD, it really emerged as a distinct language in the 13th–14th centuries after the collapse of the Norse kingdom of Mann and the Isles.
+Although the language was brought to the Isle of Man by settlers around the fifth century AD, it really emerged as a distinct language in the 13th–14th centuries after the collapse of the Norse Kingdom of Mann and the Isles.

 Until 1765, almost the entire island’s population spoke Manx.
-That changed with the Isle Of Man Purchase Act 1765 (aka the Act of Revestment) by which the Duke of Atholl sold the island to the British Crown.
+That changed with the Isle Of Man Purchase Act 1765 (aka the Act of Revestment), by which the Duke of Atholl sold the island to the British Crown.

 Immigration from North West England also sped up the decline of Manx during the 18th and 19th centuries.
 Starting in the 1830s, large numbers of English-speaking tourists further contributed to the shrinking number of Manx speakers.